Awilonk/awilonk.github.io/_pages/about.md

 About Me
 ======
  Hello, I'm Lu Yaokun.
 I am a graduate student of University of Electronic Science and Technology, majoring in signal and information processing, mainly focusing on visual target tracking.
-After my master's degree in 2019, I worked as a senior algorithm engineer at DiDi Chuxing.  **<font color=red>I am currently looking for a Ph.D. position.
+After my master's degree in 2019, I worked as a senior algorithm engineer at DiDi Chuxing.

+  **<font color=red>I am currently looking for a Ph.D. position.
 Contact me if you are interested in supervising me!</font><br />**

-I have been work for DiDi
-I obtained my M.S. degree from [IDIP-lab](https://idiplab.uestc.cn/) at University of Electronic Science and Technology of China(UESTC) under the supervsion of Prof. Peng Zhenming.

 Research interests
 ======